kubernetes/website/docs/getting-started-guides/ubuntu/validation.md

 ## Upgrading the e2e tests

-The e2e tests are always expanding, you can see if there's an upgrade available by running `juju status kubernetes-e2e`.
+The e2e tests are always expanding; you can see if there's an upgrade available by running `juju status kubernetes-e2e`.

 When an upgrade is available, upgrade your deployment: